 That rattley compressor you plug into the cigarette lighter in the dash may work in a pinch, but for repeated airings-down and airings-up that you might encounter on a long overland journey, a dedicated, high-power, 12 volt air compressor is the only answer.
 This is not only for efficiency’s sake, but also for safety’s sake.
 Driving for too long on paved surfaces with under-inflated tires invites failure by overheating those tires and damaging the internal structures that keep that precious air contained between the wheel and the rubber.

 Portable air compressors offer several advantages.
 As long as they can connect directly to your vehicle’s battery - either with alligator clips or quick-release attachments - they can be as powerful as most permanently installed on-board air systems.
 They are, by their nature, portable - you can move them between vehicles easily, and their flexibility means you can deploy them quickly in many different situations.
+The Viair has a built-in bleeder valve and gauge ensure you get the right pressure.

 On the flip side, portable air compressors need to be hauled out and hooked up to power each time you need to air up, and you need to find dedicated storage space in your vehicle to stash them.